← Back to 史記

 17

 When the Middle Ancestor died, his son Zhongding succeeded.
 Zhongding moved the capital to Ao.
 Hedanjia ruled from Xiang.
 Zuyi moved the seat to Xing.
 Zhongding died; his brother Wairen became Emperor Wairen.
-The records of Zhongding are lost and incomplete.
+The written records for Zhongding are missing and incomplete.
 Wairen died; his brother Hedanjia became Emperor Hedanjia.
 Under Hedanjia Yin weakened again.

 18